AI is an exciting growth area, but the investing opportunities are not always obvious. Here’s how to integrate this theme into your portfolio.

-New tax rules provide incentives for investment.
-In addition, higher wage costs are driving businesses to increase capital spending to improve efficiency in the competitive global economy.
+Higher wage costs are driving businesses to increase capital spending to improve efficiency in the competitive global economy and companies have access to investment capital following the 2017 tax legislation.
 Another long-term motivation is demographic in nature.
 The developed world has a unique challenge, with many countries facing labor shortfalls.
 By 2050, the U.S. alone will likely face an 18-million worker shortfall.

 If the AI industry grows at a compound annual rate of 15.4% (my current estimate), it could reach nearly $1 trillion in revenues by 2050, based on automation replacing the projected shortfall of 18 million U.S. workers.
 With Europe, Japan and China facing similar demographic deficits, that growth estimate is likely conservative.